it-all/Spaghettify/README.md

 <a target="_blank" href="#xss">Preventing XSS</a>

 CODING NEW FUNCTIONALITY
 Create a new directory under Domain/Admin or Domain/Frontend and create a Model/View/Controller there as necessary.
-Model these files after existing functionality such as Domain/Admin/Marketing/Testimonials (single database table functionality so uses CRUD) or Domain/Admin/Admins (joined database tables so mostly custom code).
+Model these files after existing functionality such as Domain/Admin/Marketing/Testimonials (single database table functionality so uses SingleTable files) or Domain/Admin/Admins (joined database tables so mostly custom code).
 Define a new global constant for the route name in index.php
 Add the route(s) in routes.php.
 If authorization is required at a resource or functionality level, add them to the 'adminMinimumPermissions' key in config.php, then add AuthorizationMiddleware to the route for resource authorization in routes.php.